viky-ai/website/doc/how-to/discover-and-try-agents/index.md

 ![Play screenshot, focus on interpretation detail](./img/05_interpretation_detail.png "Display an interpretation detail")

 If several interpretations from different agents match the same expression, only the one with the wider coverage is shown.

 We can temporarily disable an agent with the right switch.
-This trigger a new processing without the agent even if it is still present in the selection.
+This trigger a new processing of the text without the agent even if still present in the selection.
 We can see that interesting information are found by every agents.
 If we look closely, the [Datetime](https://www.viky.ai/agents/viky/date) agent does not add much because it only match one date in the text.
-If we disable it the [Date](https://www.viky.ai/agents/viky/date) agent is able to match the remaining date and so we can reduce the number of agents in our selection.
+If we disable it, the [Date](https://www.viky.ai/agents/viky/date) agent is able to match the remaining date expression and so we can reduce the number of agents in our selection.

 ![Play screenshot, focus on disabled agent](./img/06_disable_agent.png "Disable an agent to exclude it from the interpretation")